ufrauq/Ball-Street/team-roster.md

 <br><br>
 <img src= "/CS2212-Team5/assets/images/profileMadi.png" width = "250px"  align = "left"/>
 <br><br><i>Madi | Marketing Magician</i><br>
 Madi is an innovative marketing guru who loves graphic design.
-She has been working with Michelle to produce this site, its images and content.
+She has been working with Michelle to produce this site, its images and content in addition to the front-end design of BallStreet.
 Some of Madi's hobbies include running, managing websites and watching movies. <br>
 <i>Programming Languages: </i>Java, Python, HTML, CSS, Unix and JavaScript
 </div>
 <br>